dailystory/docs/articles/changelog/2020/june.md

 * Update to asset preferences to allow for custom logos
 * updates to help links
 * update refresh campaigns to only process 100 at a time
+* link popup help in designers
+* funnel filter by date

 ## June 2, 2020
 * wire up new inline help documentation